-Denim fabric manufacturing also involves significant water consumption.
-The key part of the process is fabric dyeing.
-We work with carefully selected fabric suppliers for our denim.
-They are all engaged in sustainability-related issues and develop new technology and methods to save water during the dyeing process.
-For production in 2022, 16% of denim fabrics were made accord-
+Denim fabric manufacturing also involves significant water consumption and the key part of the process is fabric dyeing.
+We work with carefully selected fabric suppliers for our denim who all drive different internal development projects of new technology and methods to save water during the dyeing process.
+For production in 2023, 28% of denim fabrics were made according to the different water-saving technologies offered by our denim fabric suppliers.